Yvand/terraform-azurerm-sharepoint/README.md

 ## Usage

-1. Create a .tf file and copy the content below (change the values to fit your needs):
+1. Create a .tf file, copy the content below, and change the values to fit your needs:

     ```terraform
     module "sharepoint" {